ibm-cloud-docs/log-analysis/adoption.md

 | `Webhook`    | A webhook is another method that you can configure to provide other applications information. **Define a webhook alert if you have a third party tool that you can configure with a LogDNA instance via a webhook, and where you plan to manage notifications.** |
 {: caption="Table 4.
 Guidance for notification channel" caption-side="top"}

-**Use at least 2 notification methods to monitor actions that require your attention.
-For example, use Slack to share alerts and information, and PagerDuty to automate and take prompt action on problems.**
+**Configure PagerDuty alerts to be notified immediately so that you can take action promptly on problems and automate their resolution.
+In addition, configure Slack alerts to share alerts and information.**
 {: tip}

 In LogDNA, you can also define a **preset**.
 A preset is an alert template that you can attach to any number of views.

-To reuse an alert configuration with different views and enforce notification channels across users that analyze data through that instance, configure **alert presets**.
+**To reuse an alert configuration with different views and enforce notification channels across users that analyze data through that instance, configure alert presets**.
+{: tip}

+When you send a notification, you can include log data as part of the notification.

+**Customize the data that is included in a notification for situations where the receiver of the notification does not have access to the log data.**
 {: tip}

 ## 10. Define the archive strategy